Inteli-College/2025-1A-T03-G34-PUBLICO/docs/docs/M14/Business Analysis/PESTEL Analysis.md

 **AI and Computer Vision Maturity:**

 - **Advancement in Object Detection**: The continuous evolution of AI-based vision systems boosts SIMPATIA’s capabilities.
 The **positive impact** comes from increased accuracy and real-time processing.
 Risk lies in staying updated with fast-changing frameworks.
 Continuous R&D investment is key.

+**Bias in Model Detection:**

+- **Demographic or Contextual Bias**: Computer vision models can present **algorithmic bias**, failing to detect PPE correctly on workers with different skin tones, body types, or uniforms.
+This is a **critical risk**, potentially undermining trust and effectiveness.
+Mitigation includes diverse training datasets, continuous evaluation, and fairness-aware metrics.

 **Integration with Legacy Systems:**